aquach/vim-mediawiki-editor/README.md

 #### g:mediawiki_basicauth_password

 The HTTP Basic Auth Password.
 Will be prompted if not provided and basic `g:mediawiki_basicauth_enabled` is on.

+## Testing

+See the current integration test for `mwclient` in the `tests` directory.
+It tests for Python 2 and 3 compatibility as well as across versions of `mwclient`.

 ## Contributing